-A "turn-key" or crate engine is a fully assembled engine that is usually shipped from the manufacturer to the installer in a crate.
+A turn-key or crate engine is a fully assembled engine usually shipped from the manufacturer to the installer in a crate.
 All the installer has to do is fit it into a vehicle, turn the key, and drive off.
-In addition to the parts that come with a long block, a turn-key engine package usually includes a throttle pedal, spark plugs, airflow sensors, and other bits and pieces.
+In addition to the parts that come with a long block, a turn-key engine package usually includes a throttle pedal, spark plugs, airflow sensors, and other various bits and pieces.

-If you need a new engine, you can either buy a drop-in from your car manufacturer or get one from an automotive machine shop.
-Sourcing from an independent shop or dealer can save you money and potentially get you more extended warranty coverage.
-If you buy your engine from an independent dealer, you will need to know what is included in a short block vs. long block engine package so you do not end up with unnecessary replacements.
+If you require a new engine, you can either buy a complete drop-in engine from a manufacturer or get one from an automotive machine shop.
+Sourcing from an independent shop or dealer can save you money and potentially get you longer extended warranty coverage.
+If you buy your engine from an independent dealer, you will need to know what is included in a short block versus a long block engine package, so you do not end up with unnecessary replacements.

 Short Block Engine

-A short block is the bottom end of a vehicle's engine.
-It includes the cylinder block and a few other critical parts of the engine such as the crankshaft, cam pistons and connecting rods.
+A short block engine is the bottom end of a vehicle's engine.
+It includes the cylinder block and a few other critical parts of the engine, such as the crankshaft, cam pistons, and connecting rods.
 These pieces are also known as the rotating assembly.
-Because there are usually slight variations in the packages that companies dealing in automotive parts offer, some short blocks may come with camshafts and timing belts.
-All short blocks require additional parts such as gaskets, cylinder heads, and oil pumps which have to be purchased separately.
+Because there are usually slight variations in engine builder companies' packages, some short blocks may come with camshafts and timing belts.
+All short block engines require additional parts such as gaskets, cylinder heads, and oil pumps which have to be purchased separately.

 Long Block Engine

 A long block engine is, in a sense, a complete version of a short block.
-In addition to the assembled block, it features a camshaft, valve-train, and cylinder head.
-A long block may also come with an oil pan and valve covers.
-It is usually used when diagnostics indicate that a vehicle needs an engine overhaul.
+In addition to the assembled block, it features a camshaft, lifters, valve-train, and cylinder head.
+A long block may also come with an oil pan, water pump, and valve covers.
+Long blocks are usually used when diagnostics indicate that a vehicle needs an engine overhaul.

-Despite having more components than a short block, a long block engine is not a complete package.
-It does not include, among other parts, the fuel system, intake and exhaust manifolds, or electrical components.
+Despite having more components than a short block, a long block engine is not a complete engine package.
+A long block does not include, among other parts, the fuel system, intake manifold, exhaust manifolds, or electrical components.
 If you need to replace these components or every other part of the engine assembly, consider ordering a "turn-key" engine.

 A short block engine is usually cheaper than its long block counterpart.
-As of 2018, a long block engine cost anything between $1,500 and $5,000, while short block prices are around $1,000 to $3,000.
-The price difference depends on the make, model and year of the car for which the engine is designed.
+As of 2021, a long block engine costs anything between $1,500 and $5,000, while short block prices are around $1,000 to $3,000.
+The price difference also depends on the make, model, and year of the car the engine is designed for.

-However, a short block requires the purchase of additional components which come as standard equipment on the long block.
-It also needs more installation time because of all the parts that have to be fitted.
-When you factor in the additional components required and labor costs, the long block usually turns out to be a better bargain.
+However, a short block engine requires purchasing additional components that come as standard equipment on the long block.
+A short block also requires extra installation time because of all the parts that have to be fitted.
+When you factor in the additional components needed and labor costs, the long block usually becomes a better bargain.

 Choosing the Right Engine Block

 Generally, a long block engine offers better and more reliable performance than a short block engine.
 Since long blocks come with more parts preinstalled, they are less likely to malfunction due to faults in the fitting process.
-Additionally, the components that come with a long block wear out evenly and, consequently, minimize replacement costs.
+Additionally, the components included with a long block wear out evenly and minimize replacement costs.

 As with other sub-assembled auto parts, not all long blocks will work well with the make and model of your vehicle.
-To match the performance of the stock engine, you have to ensure the long block to be installed is compatible with the electronic control unit and the transmission system of your car.
+To match the performance of the stock engine, you have to ensure the long block that you are installing is compatible with the electronic control unit and the transmission system of your car.

-Consider going for a short block engine if the major internal parts of your old engine have been damaged beyond repair but other external parts are functional.
-If these parts are damaged as well, and the total cost of purchasing the short block and additional components approaches the cost of buying a long block, consider getting a long block instead.
+Consider going for a short block over a remanufactured engine if the significant internal parts of the old unit have been damaged beyond repair, but other external parts are functional.
+If these pieces are damaged, and the total cost of purchasing the short block and additional components approach the cost of buying a long block, consider getting a long block for your engine swap instead.

 Knowing what comes with a short block versus a long block engine package can help you find the perfect fit for your car.
-Before you make a purchase, get and compare quotes for both short and long block engines from multiple dealers.
-The quotes should include the specifications of each engine type and the estimated installation costs.
+Before you purchase, acquire and compare quotes for both short and long block engines from multiple dealers.
+The quotes you receive should include the specifications of each engine type and the estimated installation costs.

-As a rule, you should get an extensive diagnostic test done on the faulty engine to avoid needless replacements in the future.
+It would be best always to get an extensive diagnostic test done on the faulty engine to avoid needless replacements in the future.
 Understand why your engine failed in the first place, then have a professional mechanic fix the problem when he or she replaces the engine.
-If the engine failed due to overheating, for example, it is possible that the fan relay and sensors for coolant temperature are defective.
+If you experience engine failure due to overheating, the fan relay and sensors for coolant temperature may be defective.
 Until you fix this primary problem, you risk getting stuck with another seized engine instead of fixing your original problem.